 Renee S. DeCamillis

-Bio: Renee S. DeCamillis is a dark fiction writer & editor, an “on-hiatus” horror movie reviewer, a lyricist and poet, a hard rock/blues rhythm guitarist and singer, and a member of the Horror Writers Association.
-Her debut book, The Bone Cutters, is set for release on September 1, 2019 through Eraserhead Press.
-Renee’s short fiction has been published in Deadman’s Tome: The Conspiracy Issue, Sirens Call eZine Issue 37 The Sixth Annual Women In Horror Month Edition, on The Other Stories Podcast—along with an interview.
+Bio: Renee S. DeCamillis is a dark fiction writer & editor, an Editorial Intern at Crystal Lake Publishing, an “on-hiatus” horror movie reviewer, a lyricist and poet, a hard rock/blues rhythm guitarist and singer, and a member of the Horror Writers Association.
+Her debut book, The Bone Cutters, is set for release on September 1, 2019 through Eraserhead Press, AND it is available for pre-order on Amazon-- ( https://www.amazon.com/Bone-Cutters-Renee-S-Decamillis/dp/1621052931 ) Renee’s short fiction has been published in Deadman’s Tome: The Conspiracy Issue, Sirens Call eZine Issue 37 The Sixth Annual Women In Horror Month Edition, on The Other Stories Podcast—along with an interview.
 Her poetry appears in the HWA Poetry Showcase Vol. IV.
-Her horror movie reviews have been published on AllHorror.net and Horror-Movie-Reviews.com, as well as on her websites reneesdecamillis.com andhttp://phantom1333.wixsite.com/renee-young-decamillis.
+Her horror movie reviews have been published on AllHorror.net and Horror-Movie-Reviews.com, as well as on this website and on her other website http://phantom1333.wixsite.com/renee-young-decamillis.
 She has also been a podcast guest twice on Deadman’s Tome Podcast, where she discusses the mysterious death of rock legend Chris Cornell.
 She also wrote two widely read articles about the same topic, which you can find on this website.
 Renee sold her first story in 2016 to a pulp horror anthology, but the editor died before the publication was finished.
 Darkness follows her everywhere.
 "I find that my real world bleeds into my fiction, just as my fiction bleeds into my real world.
 Once I write something and then let time pass, I often find that the writing has bits of prophetic visions woven throughout.
 It's uncanny and often horrific, but that’s my life." ~Renee~ Renee earned her MFA in Creative Writing from the Stonecoast Graduate Program, she has her BA in psychology, and she attended Berklee College of Music as a music business major with guitar as her principle instrument.
 Music has been a huge part of Renee's life ever since she was a young child.
 She has been in a number of bands where she took on various roles, including hand percussionist.
 Renee is also a former model, school rock band teacher, creative writing teacher, private guitar instructor, A&R rep for an indie record label, therapeutic mentor, psychological technician, and pre-school teacher.
 (Yes, she loves to wear many hats; she is known to have worn thirteen hats all at once—literally.)
 She is also a former gravedigger; she can get rid of a body fast without leaving a trace, and she is not afraid of getting her hands dirty.
 Renee lives in the woods of southern Maine with her husband, their son, and a house full of ghosts.
 What Renee's writing mentors have said about her: "Renee is hands-down one of the hardest working writers I've met at Stonecoast, and her excellent thesis novel, Diagnosis, is proof of that. . . .
 [Diagnosis] is an engaging and intelligent page-turner that makes its supernatural subject both believable and emotionally engaging." ~~~Elizabeth Hand, bestselling and multi-award-winning author of thirteen cross-genre novels and four collections of short fiction, a longtime critic for the Washington Post, Los Angeles Times, Salon, and The Village Voice; author of the Cass Neary crime novels--Generation Loss, Available Dark, and Hard Light.
 "Renee did some of the most creative work I've ever seen at Stonecoast . . .
 Her novel Diagnosis--it's fabulous, it's scary, it's weird.
 What I love is, I'm a horror person and I've read tons of horror, and I could not read one scene [of Diagnosis] without the next.
 She's a great writer, and she's a hard worker.
 Through thick and thin she has been there dedicated to her writing.
 I want to say how much I respect her and enjoyed working with her." ~~~Nancy Holder, New York Times bestselling author, 5-time winner of the Bram Stoker Award from the Horror Writers Association, author of the Wicked series and the young adult horror series Posessions.
 She has sold over eighty novels one hundred short stories, many of them based on such shows as Highlander, Buffy the Vampire Slayer, Angel, and others.
 She is also the author of the Crimson Peak novelization.
 "I feel Renee has hit upon a powerful and also marketable novel that takes on issues like addiction, prophetic powers, and the thin line of sanity.
 Renee's novel is powered by narrative tension, edgy sensual prose, and a deep sympathy for all her troubled characters.
 Her short fiction also delves into life on the edge." ~~~Elizabeth Searle, author of five novels of fiction--most recently We Got Him, and the Tanya and Nancy: The Rock Opera, which has drawn major media coverage and which has been produced in Boston, Chicago, LA, Portland OR and at New York Musical Theater Festival in NYC.
 Her novel A FOUR-SIDED BED is now in development as a feature film.